Alejandra Bogue: Career

 In 1990, while Bogue was working as a host at the Bugambilia nightclub in Mexico City, photographer Adolfo Pérez Butrón recommended her to American photographer Joel-Peter Witkin.
-Bogue is invited to pose for Witkin's lens.
-The photograph was titled Man with a Dog.
-In 1992, Bogue posed for the second time for Witkin's lens in the Three Kinds of Woman photograph.
+The resulting photograph was titled Man with a Dog.
+In 1992, Bogue posed for the second time for Witkin in the photograph Three Kinds of Woman.

 In 1991, Bogue made her debut as actress in the play Baal by Bertolt Brecht.
 Bogue immersed herself in the theater for the rest of the 1990s.
 In 1993, she participated in Mishima, directed by Abraham Oceransky.
 In 1994, Bogue joined La Fábrica, a theater group founded by Rosario Armenta.
 Bogue also entered the ballet school of the dancer Mercedes Limón.

 In 1998 she acted in the play The Maids, by Jean Genet, under the direction of Adriana Roel, together with Patricia Reyes Spíndola and Pilar Pellicer.
 Thanks to her participation in this montage, Bogue won the prize as Female Revelation from the AMCT (Mexican Association of Theater Critics).
 In 1999 she starred in the play Dos Gardenias, where she was directed by Reyes Spíndola.

 In the 1990s, Bogue also entered the world of performance accompanying the musician DJ.
 Chrysler.
 She participated with Chrysler in several performances, including the opening act of a David Bowie concert in Mexico City in 1997.

 Between 2000 and 2002, Bogue participated in the cabaret drag queen show El show de las Hermanas Vampiro.
 In 2001, Bogue began to collaborate with the television host Horacio Villalobos on the TV Show Válvula de escape, on the Telehit music channel, owned by the Televisa Network.
 In that same year, Bogue performed a small role in the film Frida, a Hollywood production, directed by Julie Taymor and starring Salma Hayek.

 In 2002, Bogue joined Desde Gayola, a comedy TV show created by Villalobos.
 In this television show, Bogue gained great popularity by playing the characters of La Tesorito (a parody of the Mexican actress and singer Laura León), Tearruina Fernández (parody of the Mexican television host Talina Fernández), and Sonia Infame (parody of the Mexican actress Sonia Infante), among others.
 At the same time, Bogue held the position of Costume Coordinator for Telehit.
 Desde Gayola also toured the country with cabaret shows.
 Bogue participated in Desde Gayola: El Show, between 2003 and 2004, and Había una Vez...Desde Gayola, between 2005 and 2006.